 RADIUS and TACACS+ clients run on Cisco devices and send authentication requests to a central RADIUS or TACACS+ server that contains all user authentication and network service access information.
 The device is required to communicate with an offload RADIUS or TACACS+ server to authenticate a given call and then apply a policy or service to that call.
 Unlike authentication, authorization, and accounting (AAA) accounting, AAA authentication and authorization is a blocking procedure, which means the call setup may not proceed while the call is being authenticated and authorized.
 Thus, the time required to process the call setup is directly impacted by the time required to process such an authentication or authorization request from the device to the offload RADIUS or TACACS+ server, and back again.
-Any communication problems in the transmission, offload server utilization, and numerous other factors cause significant degradation in a device's call setup performance because of the AAA authentication and authorization step.
-The problem is further highlighted when multiple AAA authentications and authorizations are needed for a single call or session
+Any communication problems in the transmission, offload server utilization, and numerous other factors cause significant degradation in a device's call setup performance because of the AAA authentication and authorization server needed for a single call or session.